lb-browns/OpenSourceGodotFPS/README.md

-Cool FPS I made in Godot with GDscript a python esque language. free to use and adapt how ever you want. current features include
+Cool FPS I made in Godot with GDscript. free to use and adapt how ever you want. current features include
 - Enemy Ai
 - Weapon Inventory & Pickup Sytem